defold/doc/docs/en/manuals/scene-editing.md

 Zoom
 : <kbd>Alt</kbd> + <kbd>Right button</kbd> (three button mouse) or <kbd>Ctrl</kbd> + <kbd>Mouse button</kbd> (one button).
 If your mouse has a scroll wheel, it can be used to zoom.

 If you have a mouse wheel, it can be used to zoom the view.
-In OS X, two finger swipes up and down on the trackpad is equivalent to rolling the mouse wheel so you can use that gesture to zoom.
+In OS X, two finger swipes up and down on the trackpad are equivalent to rolling the mouse wheel, so you can use those gestures to zoom.

 To reset the view to where the whole scene is visible in the window, select <kbd>Scene ▸ Frame Objects</kbd>{.menu} from the menu or press <kbd>F</kbd>.